bjartejensen/book-app/README.md

 ## Structure of the app

-The main functionality has been set up in the weather module. (the only feature module in this project)
+The main functionality has been set up in the book-store module. (the only feature module in this project)

 The module consist of four folders: